 - Managed Switch Settings (both Client and Server networks)

 Set your VLAN-capable network switch to appropriately tag traffic from the Internet with “VLAN 1” before sending it to your node.
 This allows your node to properly identify the traffic as coming from the Internet connection on its WAN interface.
 See the equipment manual for your managed switch to determine how to configure these settings.
-There are also AREDN™ website posts which contain helpful information.

 - WAN Interface IP (Tunnel Server node only)